ojflores/chem-lab/README.rst

 MySQL
 +++++
 MySQL is automatically installed within Vagrant.
-You will have to run step 4 every time you pull an update from git.
+You should clone the git repository between steps 2 and 3.
+You will also have to run step 4 every time you pull an update from git.

 Database Setup
 ......